Ready to hit the road like Red Dog? Here are our top ten ways to experience the Pilbara like the original Pilbara wanderer!

 Located just about halfway between Roebourne and Port Hedland, the Whim Creek Hotel is a really popular stop for hungry or thirsty travellers.
 Established in 1872, the hotel is the only remaining building from the settlement which sprung up around a copper mine.

-8 Take a mining tour to get to grips with the massive scale of the resource industry
+8. Take a mining tour to get grips with the massive scale of the resource industry

 Take a tour of the iron ore sites at Newman's Mount Whaleback, or Rio Tinto's operations at Tom Price.
 Discover the contrasts of the historical port town of Cossack and the modern super port at Port Lambert on Roebourne Visitor Centre's Point-to-Point Tour.